 - Pay a pro.
 Working with a tax professional or using tax-filing software is almost always worth the investment.
 A qualified and reliable tax professional will find the best ways for you to save.

-Hopefully, these tax tips will help you save some cash this tax filing season.
+Hopefully, these tax tips on how to cheat on your taxes legally will help you save some cash this tax filing season.
 Remember, examine your taxes closely, and when in doubt, consult with a tax professional to see what you can and can’t deduct.
 You may be surprised by how greatly you can benefit from being a legal tax cheat.